Verilator handling of combo always block

 Obviously Verilator is cycle based, so will not do what the sensitivity list strictly requires; though it could be told to use only the list for doing ordering (V3Order).
 The main catch is there are things that need to be sensitive to for proper scheduling that are not legally or traditionally listed in the sensitivity list, for example memories or the variables that a function call inside the block needs.

-#3 Updated by Wilson Snyder almost 5 years ago
+#3 Updated by Wilson Snyder over 5 years ago

 I'm fine with adding an option like that.
 My caution is that you will need to solve the problems of those items which cannot be legally put into the sensitivity list.